 - For more information, contact Dr. Kristina Penniston, director of interactions for NIDDK CAIRIBU Centers and Programs (firstname.lastname@example.org)

-- Each O’Brien Urology Center, P20 Developmental Program, or K12 Career Development Program has access to funds from the CAIRIBU Interactions Core to award up to 3 awards per event
+- Each O’Brien Urology Center, P20 Developmental Program, or K12 Career Development Program has access to funds from the CAIRIBU Interactions Core to award up to 3 travel grants per event

 - As announcements for individual CAIRIBU Center or Program events are made, watch for details about applying

 - For general information, contact Dr. Kristina Penniston, director of interactions for NIDDK CAIRIBU Centers and Programs (email@example.com); see details HERE (page 7)

 RECENT AWARD RECIPIENTS

-U54 George M. O’Brien Urology Centers Program Opportunity Pool Award recipients in 2020 include:
+U54 George M. O’Brien Urology Centers Program Opportunity Pool Awards, 2021

 - Catherine Brownstein, PhD, MPH, Harvard Medical School, will use an integrative approach to study genetic and urinary microbiome contributors to interstitial cystitis (also called bladder pain syndrome) in women in collaboration with the Columbia University O’Brien Center